was111607/leb-full/docs/_build/html/_sources/installation/singularity.rst.txt

 Singularity Installation
 -------------------------
-Firstly, the user needs to install the Singularity software using the following steps described in “https://sylabs.io/guides/3.5/user-guide/quick_start.html”.
+Firstly, the user needs to install the Singularity software, the following steps use the official documentaton: “https://sylabs.io/guides/3.5/user-guide/quick_start.html”.

 Note: Some installations require the user to have sudo privileges.
 If you do not have any, please ask your system administrator to install them for you.